 It goes without saying that a steady wifi connection is a must these days, especially when you’re away on a trip.
 You’ll need it to navigate, convert currencies, check emails, and post on social media.
 It makes a trip less stressful and more enjoyable so we never go anywhere now without renting a pocket wifi device first.

 You can stay connected via a pocket wifi device or sim card.
 Personally, we prefer the former but as long as you can get a reliable connection to the internet, then either is fine.
 You can rent a pocket wifi device or buy a sim card for Macau through Klook.
 If you’re in Asia, then you may be able to pick it up from your country of origin.
-You can also rent a 4G pocket wifi device through KKday that’s good for use in both Hong Kong and Macau.

 3. Bring your Passport